openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
-    3. Create non-admin tenant test_tenant.
+    3. Create new tenant with new user.
-    4. Navigate to Identity -> Projects.
-    5. Click on Create Project.
-    6. Type name test_tenant.
-    7. On tab Project Members add admin with admin and member.
-       Activate test_tenant project by selecting at the top panel.
-    8. Navigate to Project -> Network -> Networks
+    4. Activate new project.
-    9. Create network with 2 subnet.
+    5. Create network with subnet.
-       Create Router, set gateway and add interface.
+    6. Create router, set gateway and add interface.
-    10. Navigate to Project -> Compute -> Instances
-    11. Launch instance VM_1
+    7. Launch instance and associate floating ip with vm.
-    12. Activate default tenant.
+    8. Activate default tenant.
-    13. Navigate to Project -> Network -> Networks
-    14. Create network with subnet.
-        Create Router, set gateway and add interface.
-    15. Navigate to Project -> Compute -> Instances
-    16. Launch instance VM_2.
-    17. Verify that VMs on different tenants should not communicate between each other.
-Send icmp ping from VM_1 of admin tenant to VM_2 of test_tenant and vice versa.
+    9. Launch instance (use the default network) and associate floating ip with vm.
+    10. Check that default security group allow ingress icmp traffic.
+    11. Send icmp ping between instances in diffenrent tenants via floating ip.
+    12. Send icmp ping between instances in diffenrent tenants via internal ip.

 Expected result
 ###############

-Pings should not get a response.
+Instances on different tenants can communicate between each other only via floating ip.

 Check connectivity between VMs with same ip in different tenants.